lux4rd0/weatherflow-collector/README.md

 #### remote-import

 This setting populates the WeatherFlow local-udp metrics from the WeatherFlow Cloud or logs stored in Grafana Loki.

+#### host-performance

+This optional container populates a few metrics about the performance of the host (or hosts).
+Metrics for CPU percentage, process queue, and memory are shown in the System Stats dashboard.

 ## Grafana Dashboards